clarebcook/HighSpeedFLFM/processing/README.md

    - Use “Add Missing Points” for unmatched points
    - Use “Remove Points” for incorrect or mistakenly placed points
    - Use “Manual Align” tools as needed
-   - Open the 3D viewer if alignment looks incorrect
+   - Open the 3D viewer to view alignment
-4. Use the 3D viewer if alignment of points needs to be adjusted.(Add more here when functionality with the coords is added)
+4. Use the sliders in the 3D viewer if alignment of points needs to be adjusted.
+When finished click 'done', this will save the alignment values to json that can be loaded within `manual_strike_transfer.py`.
 5. Once you're satisfied with the strike, click **“Approve”**.
 The GUI will automatically close once all strikes have been processed.